vfarah-if/EDAExercise/README.md

 ## Architectural high level requirments

-Below is a very high level diagram representing where this will fit and what the purpose of the event mechanism will be.
-The future of this could extend to a lot of services but in this narrow vertical, it was SAP -> Product Domain Service -> Search Domain Service.
+Below is party of very high level diagram representing a small aspect of where this will fit just to layout where this technology would be relevant as an example for discussion.
+The future of this could extend to a lot of services but in this narrow vertical, for this purpose will be `SAP > Product Domain Service > Search Domain Service > Search Vendor `.

 ![EDA Architecture](./eda-architcture.png)

-The base requirements and ways of working:
+Questions we may ask for each level could be:

 1. SAP, as an example,  or **entry system** and tool for creating contracts for providing Product data or source data
    - Investigate https://cloudevents.io/